Rhode Island Birth Injury Lawyers

-The statute of limitations in Massachusetts for medical malpractice is three years.
+The statute of limitations in Rhode Island for medical malpractice is three years.
 That means you have three years from the date of the injury to pursue civil action against the liable party.
 If three years pass and you haven’t filed suit, you will lose your right to compensation in this legal matter.

 There are some situations where you might not realize the doctor made an error that harmed your baby until years later.
 In that case, the discovery rule would apply.
 That means the three-year “clock” would not begin until the date you discover or should have discovered that an injury occurred.
-However, there’s an absolute deadline of seven years.
-That means you’re not allowed to file a lawsuit if seven years had passed since the injury date, regardless of when you discovered it.

 We’ll Help You Fight for Justice